BennyZhang-Codes/DataStitching/README.md

 where $k_l(t)$ are the coefficients measured by NMR probes and $m$ represents magnetization.
 Using this model, images can be reconstructed with measured field dynamics and static off-resonance by iterative SENSE algorithm.

-demos:
+## Demo
  1. [Sim and Recon for single-channel](https://github.com/BennyZhang-Codes/KomaHighOrder/tree/master/demo/SingleChannel): Simulation and reconstruction of a fully-sampled single-shot spiral sequence (1 mm resolution) [[.seq file]](https://github.com/BennyZhang-Codes/KomaHighOrder/blob/master/demo/SingleChannel/1mm_R1.seq) with field dynamics and ΔB₀.
 Reconstruction is based on a extended signal encoding model, which includes the field dynamics (up to second-order) and off-resonance.
  2. [Sim and Recon for multi-channel](https://github.com/BennyZhang-Codes/KomaHighOrder/tree/master/demo/MultiChannel): Simulation and reconstruction of a under-sampled single-shot spiral sequence (1 mm resolution, R=4) [[.seq file]](https://github.com/BennyZhang-Codes/KomaHighOrder/blob/master/demo/MultiChannel/xw_sp2d_7T-1mm-200-r4-noSync-fa90.seq) with field dynamics and ΔB₀.
-3. [Multi-echo Gradient Echo (ME-GRE)](https://github.com/BennyZhang-Codes/KomaHighOrder/blob/master/demo/Muti-echo_GRE): estimating ΔB₀ map (MRIFieldmaps.jl) and coil-sensitivity map (ESPIRiT) from the ME-GRE data in the [ISMRMRD](https://github.com/ismrmrd/ismrmrd) format.
+ 4. [Multi-echo Gradient Echo (ME-GRE)](https://github.com/BennyZhang-Codes/KomaHighOrder/blob/master/demo/Muti-echo_GRE): estimating ΔB₀ map (MRIFieldmaps.jl) and coil-sensitivity map (ESPIRiT) from the ME-GRE data in the [ISMRMRD](https://github.com/ismrmrd/ismrmrd) format.
 Additionally, the ME-GRE sequence can be modified within the [source code](https://github.com/BennyZhang-Codes/KomaHighOrder/blob/master/demo/Muti-echo_GRE/pulseq) ([Pulseq](https://github.com/pulseq/pulseq), MATLAB version).

 If you use the toolbox, please consider citing the following abstract: